Days since the last free Oracle Java 8 update -

 Are there performance differences between Zulu Enterprise and Oracle HotSpot?

-The quick answer is no. Any variation between benchmarking Zulu (OpenJDK) vs. HotSpot is typically the same as variations found comparing multiple runs using the same JVM.
+The quick answer is no. Any variations observed when benchmarking Zulu (OpenJDK) vs. HotSpot is typically the same as variations found comparing multiple runs using the same JVM.

 Does Azul offer mission-critical support for Zulu Enterprise?